ValoCookie/osu-Requests/README.md

 The project is still pretty new, so feedback, bug reports, weird edge cases and suggestions are very welcome. :)

-The public relay is already running, and I'm still actively testing and improving the desktop app.
+osu!
+Requests is now publicly available through the Microsoft Store, the Cloudflare relay is running, and development is continuing.

+Version **1.0.2.0** is currently going through Microsoft certification with the latest desktop improvements.

 ---